Timing belt (camshaft): Timing chains

-Metal timing chains have become more widespread in car engines produced since the 1990s, due to the lack of the regular maintenance task of replacing a rubber timing belt.
-While the chains themselves are subject to minimal wear, lubrication of the chain or failure of the tensioner and chain guides can cause maintenance issues.
-By contrast to rubber-based timing belts which give no indication of snapping while one is driving, early symptoms of a timing chain system becoming worn exist, and these include a rattling noise from the front of the engine.
+Metal timing chains have become more widespread in car engines produced since the 1990s in order to eliminate the regular maintenance interval replacement of a rubber timing belt.
+While the chains themselves are subject to minimal wear, lubrication of the chain or failure of the tensioner and chain guides can cause excessive wear or premature failure.
+Unlike typical metal-reinforced rubber timing belts, which give no indication of impending failure, worn timing chain system will produce a telltale rattling noise from the front of the engine.

-Most pushrod engines, where the crankshaft and camshaft are very close together, use a short chain drive rather than a direct gear drive.
-This is because gear drives suffer from frequent torque reversal as the cam profiles "kick back" against the drive from the crank, leading to excessive noise and wear.
+Most pushrod engines, where the crankshaft and camshaft are very close together, use a short chain drive rather than a direct gear drive to prevent frequent torque reversal as the cam profiles "kick back" against the drive from the crank, leading to excessive noise and wear.